DIGITAL MSA (dMSA)

 When Memory Activism Meets Politics: The Bureaucracy of Commemoration – #1 dMSA 2024

-dMSA Spring 2024 session 1: When Memory Activism Meets Politics: The Bureaucracy of Commemoration, hosted by: Thea Bladt
+dMSA Spring 2024 session 1: When Memory Activism Meets Politics: The Bureaucracy of Commemoration, moderated by: Thea Bladt

 Was held on: 28/02/2024 2:00pm, in cooperation with: Aarhus University